 This check monitors Aqua.

-The Aqua check will alert the user if total high-severity vulnerability is reached, or if a container is running inside a host not registered by Aqua.
-Aqua will also send data alerts regarding blocked events in runtime, and it is possible to trigger a webhook to scale infrastructure if more Aqua scanners are required.
+The Aqua check alerts the user if total high-severity vulnerability is reached, or if a container is running inside a host not registered by Aqua.
+Aqua also sends data alerts regarding blocked events in runtime, and it is possible to trigger a webhook to scale infrastructure if more Aqua scanners are required.

-The Aqua check is not included in the Datadog Agent package, so you will need to install it yourself.
+The Aqua check is not included in the Datadog Agent package, so you need to install it.

-If you are using Agent v6.8+ follow the instructions below to install the Aqua check on your host.
-See the dedicated Agent guide for installing community integrations to install checks with the Agent prior to version 6.8 or the Docker Agent:
+For Agent v7.21+ / v6.21+, follow the instructions below to install the Aqua check on your host.
+See Use Community Integrations to install with the Docker Agent or earlier versions of the Agent.

-Run the following command to install the integrations wheel with the Agent:
+1. Run the following command to install the Agent integration:

 datadog-agent integration install -t datadog-aqua==<INTEGRATION_VERSION>